il1a/safepass-frontend/README.md

 Your personal treasure chest.
 Accessible anytime, anywhere!
 Stand by for more updates.

+>USAGE INSTRUCTIONS

-You will start off at our main page from where you will be able to proceed to login page.
+-You will start off at our main page from where you will be able to proceed to login page.
 From there on you will be able to either login with an existing account or create a new one.
 Once you are in, you can navigate to several tabs available in the user scope.

-You can take a look at your personal profile information or navigate to your storage where by pressing the fancy blue *Add* button you can create a new entry in your collection of data.
+-You can take a look at your personal profile information by pressing <*Profile*> or navigate straight to your storage by clicking on <*My storage*> where by pressing the fancy blue <*Add*> button you can create a new entry in your collection of data.

-And finally, at any point of time or whenever you are done surfing around your dashboard you can press *Logout* in order log out of your account.
+-And finally, at any point of time or whenever you are done surfing around your dashboard you can press <*Logout*> in order log out of your account.
 As soon as you log out, all of your data is saved and then being safely stored on our servers.
 Thanks for using our service!